 Has communicating over distance, especially since so many of us work remotely now, really changed over the past few years?
-Last week’s post about the use of emojis at work raised some hackles among readers.
+My previous post about the use of emojis at work raised some hackles among readers.
 Some fell into the camp of “They’re cute and help create an informal, friendly relationship, stop being such a fuddy-duddy.”
 The other group (and I’m paraphrasing) believes that “emojis are part of the dumbing down of business communication and spells the beginning of the end of civilization as we know it.”
 How we communicate has definitely changed.

 Is that a good thing or a bad thing?
 It’s both… and neither.